hyperledger-solang/solang/docs/language/contracts.rst

 _______________________

 Contracts can be created using the ``new`` keyword.
 The contract that is being created might have constructor arguments, which need to be provided.
+While on Polkadot and Ethereum constructors return the address of the instantiated contract, on Solana, the address is either passed to the call using the ``{program_id: ...}`` call argument or is declared above a contract with the ``@program_id`` annotation.
+As the constructor does not return anything and its purpose is only to initialize the data account, the syntax ``new Contract()``is not idiomatic on Solana.
-On Solana, the syntax ``new Contract()`` is not idiomatic because a constructor does not return anything.
-Its purpose is only to initialize the contract's data account.
-Instead, a function ``new`` is made available to call its constructor.
+Instead, a function ``new`` is made available to call the constructor.

 .. tabs::